tkuhlman/vertica-swift-backup/README.md

 ObjectStore is an abstract class which is implemented by SwiftStore and FSStore.
 These objects are used for all storage operations most notably the collecting of metadata for creation DirectoryMetadata objects and the download/upload as needed for backup/restore.

-#### Tests
-The tests reside in the top level tests directory and can be run with nose.

 ### A note about directory paths
 Any on disk backups have a *base_dir* where backups reside and a prefix_dir where the specific backup being worked